jm130/dmogdocs/docs/source/admin/storagequotas.rst

 Should you exceed either of these quotas an asterisk (*) will apear next to the value in the Files column.

+These quotas are designed to ensure that all users have a fair opportunity to access the cluster resources.
+Users who require additional resources are encouraged to contact the HPC team to discuss their requirements.

 Conda
 -----